TECO Energy

 TECO Energy Inc. is an energy-related holding company based in Tampa, Florida, and a subsidiary of Emera Incorporated.
-TECO Energy has several subsidiaries: Tampa Electric Company, which provides electricity to the Tampa Bay Area and parts of Central Florida; Peoples Gas Company, which provides natural gas throughout Florida; and TECO Services, which provides IT, HR, legal, facilities, and other services to current and former TECO subsidiaries.
+TECO Energy has several subsidiaries: Tampa Electric, which provides electricity to the Tampa Bay Area and parts of Central Florida; Peoples Gas Company, which provides natural gas throughout Florida; and TECO Services, which provides IT, HR, legal, facilities, and other services to current and former TECO subsidiaries.
+Previously the company was in the S&P 500 before it became private due its acquisition by Emera.

+Tampa Electric is one of Florida’s largest investor-owned electric utilities.
+It serves more than 830,000 customers in West Central Florida.

+Peoples Gas System Inc. is Florida’s largest natural gas distribution utility, serving nearly 470,000 homes and businesses across the state.

 History

-Tampa Electric began in 1899 to manage electric trolley systems in the city of Tampa.
+In 1899, Colonel Peter O. Knight created Tampa Electric Company to serve the energy needs of a growing Tampa community.

+In 1903, a steam generating plant, renamed the Peter O. Knight Station in 1969, was built on Jackson Street, and by 1906, the first turbo-generator was installed.
+At the dawn of the 20th Century, Tampa Electric Company promoted such conveniences as electric lights and fans, and over more than 20 miles of track connecting Tampa, Ybor City and Ballast Point.

+Modern downtown offices were opened in 1914 at the corner of Cass and Tampa Street.
+At the end of the century, Tampa Electric and parent company, TECO Energy, employed more than 5,000 men and women in six states and South America.

 On September 4, 2015, Emera, a utility holding company based in Halifax, Nova Scotia, Canada, announced the pending acquisition of TECO Energy.
-That purchase closed on July 1, 2016, and TECO Energy, Inc. is now a wholly owned subsidiary of Emera, Inc.
+That purchase closed on July 1, 2016, and TECO Energy, Inc. became a wholly owned subsidiary of Emera, Inc.

 Environmental record

-On July 6, 2019 People’s Gas a Division of Tampa Electric Company, caused an explosion of a shopping center in Plantation, Florida known as the Market on University because People’s Gas failed to close and lock a gas line after a customer request dating back to December 2018.
-The failure to close and lock the gas line is a violation of Federal law and Florida law.
-Peoples/TECO claims that a computer program cancelled the shutoff order unbeknownst to the utility.
-TECO/Peoples hid the claimed computer error from state investigators.
-The computer error caused hundreds of gas line shutoff orders to be cancelled system wide.
-TECO/Peoples also blame the owner of the shopping center for not capping the gas line when the tenant removed a gas pizza oven.
-Over 60 lawsuits were filed in response to the explosion many of which remain pending.